xcbinder/CognitiveSearch-JSON-blobs/doc/start.md

       [More details](indexer.md)

-After the configuration the following Azure Search resources have been created:
+After the configuration, the following Azure Search resources have been created:

 ![](img/search_config1.jpg)

-Let's wait until the Indexer have picked up the blob and finished the index:
+Let's wait until the Indexer has have picked up the blob and finished the index:

 ![](img/search_config2.jpg)